 If you want to target your glute muscles, here are some exercises to help you get started.

-Squats are the best for targeting the gluteus Maximus.
+Squats are the best glute exercise for increasing lower body power.
 Fun fact: this is the most significant muscle in the lower body.
 Squats also work your hips, thighs, calves, and core.

 How to do squats: